Convert your window shoppers

 3) Site search abandonment

 By incorporating browse abandonment emails into your email strategy, you may just encourage your visitors back to make a purchase.
-There's a few tips in this post to help you get browse abandonment right.
+There are a few tips in this post to help you get browse abandonment right.
 My recommendations are to surface the category/products abandoned, include another section in the email for product discoverability and make sure you cap the number of browse abandonment emails you send.
 Oh and make sure that you don't remember the browse data forever - Jordan searched Booking.com for a hotel in Hillingdon and is still being targeted with hotels there 2 years later!
 She's not even sure where Hillingdon is...